CodeYourFuture/html-css-git-exercises/readme.md

 This will lauch the sample website for the first exercise in your browser.

 Now go back to your code editor.
-Open the first exercise directory, [1-getting-started](1-getting-started), and find the [readme.md](1-getting-started/readme.md) file.
+Open the first exercise in the `week-1` directory and find the [readme.md](week-1/1-getting-started/readme.md) file.

 ...screenshot...